AndreaZavatta/AndreaZavatta/README.md

 ### Hi there 👋

-### I am an undergraduate student, I love learning new technologies
+### I am an undergraduate student.
-###### Believer in agile software development, team work and Clean Code.
+Believer in agile software development, open-source, team work and Clean Code.
 Always wanting to improve.

 ### Project
 Completed: